vuki/WvTable-logue/README.md

 # Wavetable index modulation

-The wavetable index is set by the use, bit it can also modulated during the sound production, which allows for dynamic changes in timbre.
+The wavetable index is set by the user, but it can also modulated during the sound production, which allows for dynamic changes in timbre.
 The index may be modulated:

 - manually, with the _Shape_ knob,
 - manually, with the joystick or any MIDI controller assigned to the _Shape_ parameter,